Lady Frere

 Lady Frere (officially Cacadu) is a small town in Chris Hani District Municipality in the Eastern Cape province of South Africa.
 The town was renamed to Cacadu in 2017 after changes to the country's colonial names.
-Cacadu, meaning “bulrush water”, is the Xhosa name for the White Kei River, which rises in the district.
+Cacadu, meaning "bulrush water", is the Xhosa name for the White Kei River, which rises in the district.
+It is one of the largest rural parts in the former Transkei.

 History

 The town was established 1879, and became a municipality in 1900.
 The town was named after the wife of Sir Henry Bartle Frere, governor of the Cape Colony from 1877 to 1880.